Zoom

 Breakout rooms

-• Breakout rooms can also be created before the event, but when doing so, the members must be manually added.
-If you automatically divide the participants into groups, any possible group selections made beforehand will get overwritten.
+• Breakout rooms can also be created before the meeting, but the members must be added manually.
+If you automatically assign the participants into groups, any group selections made beforehand will be overwritten.

-• However, if you know exactly who will be attending the event, you can divide these persons into groups in advance (this requires that the attendants are already using Zoom).
+• However, if you know exactly who will be attending the meeting, you can assign them into groups in advance (provided that the participants are already using Zoom).

 • You can name the manually created rooms and set a time limit for them (e.g. for tasks).

-• It is recommended to carefully plan the use of breakout rooms, their instructions for the participants as well as the potential breakout room facilitating.
+• Carefully plan the use of breakout rooms, the instructions for the participants and any breakout room facilitating.

 • Turn off the microphones and speakers for everyone else except the presenter computer.